 If a pet wanders into the room while you’re testing, you may continue to test.
 Your face must be clearly visible throughout the test, and once you begin, you cannot move out of view of the webcam until the test is over.

-Yes, LSAT Writing is required and is included with your test registration fee.
-If you do not already have a completed writing sample on file, you must complete LSAT Writing before your score can be released.
-To help meet this requirement, LSAT Writing now becomes available in test takers’ LSAC online accounts eight days prior to each test administration.
+Yes, LSAT Argumentative Writing is required and is included in your test registration fee.
+If you do not already have a completed writing sample on file from a previous test, you must complete LSAT Argumentative Writing before your score can be released.
+To help meet this requirement, LSAT Argumentative Writing now becomes available in test takers’ LSAC online accounts eight days prior to each test administration.
+We strongly recommend you complete LSAT Argumentative Writing at the earliest possible time so that your score can be released on time.

 LSAT Scores and Law School Admission